dsohk/rancher-on-azure-workshop/docs/05-Continious-deployment-fleet.md

 4. Under Labes provide key:value pair.
 In our case **Key:`distro`**  and **Value: `rke2`**

 ![Exercise4-Task4-Second-RKE2-Cluster-Creation-Label-Add-Labels](images/Exercise4-Task4-Second-RKE2-Cluster-Creation-Label-Add-Labels.png)

+In-case if you receive error, you can also edit the YAML file to add the cluster label.

+Need to add one more snippit to show the YAML which show the cluster label.
+It would be under the Cluster Meta data Section & should say

+Metadata

+  Labels

+​     key: distro

+​     value: rke2

 ## Task 2 - Configure Git Repo